On the structure of axial algebras: Axial algebras

 Every idempotent in a Jordan algebra satisfies the fusion law $\cJ(\frac{1}{2})$.
 This is known as the \emph{Peirce decomposition}.
 Hence Jordan algebras generated by primitive idempotents are examples of $\cJ(\frac{1}{2})$-axial algebras.

 Finally, the $196,884$-dimensional real Griess-Norton algebra, whose automorphism group is the sporadic simple Monster group $M$, is an example of an axial algebra with fusion law $\cM(\frac{1}{4},\frac{1}{32})$.
-We call an axial algebra with fusion law given by $\cM(\frac{1}{4},\frac{1}{32})$, an axial algebra of \emph{Monster-type}.
+We call an axial algebra with this fusion law an axial algebra of \emph{Monster type}.

-Moreover, the Griess-Norton algebra is an example of a Majorana algebra. \emph{Majorana algebras}, as introduced by Ivanov, are $\cM(\frac{1}{4},\frac{1}{32})$-axial algebras over $\mathbb{F}=\RR$, satisfying certain additional properties.
+Moreover, the Griess-Norton algebra is an example of a Majorana algebra. \emph{Majorana algebras}, as introduced by Ivanov \cite[Section 8.6]{ivanov}, are axial algebras of Monster type over $\mathbb{F}=\RR$, satisfying certain additional properties.
+Historically, Majorana algebras were precursors of axial algebras.